 Which ingredients should I look for in toothpaste?

 Dr. Field, on the other hand, gives a shoutout to calcium phosphate.
 “Calcium phosphate is a very helpful ion that can be found in the most effective toothpastes,” he says.
 “It aids in remineralization of enamel.”
-This enamel-restoring ion also goes by the name hydroxyapatite and can also be found in Bite.
+This enamel-restoring ion also goes by the name hydroxyapatite and can be found in Bite.
+Dr. Brite also has several options for both kids and adults.

 Which ingredients should I avoid in toothpaste?